twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 Use data attributes to easily control the position of the carousel. `data-bs-slide` accepts the keywords `prev` or `next`, which alters the slide position relative to its current position.
 Alternatively, use `data-bs-slide-to` to pass a raw slide index to the carousel `data-bs-slide-to="2"`, which shifts the slide position to a particular index beginning with `0`.

-The `data-bs-ride="carousel"` attribute is used to mark a carousel as animating starting at page load.
-If you don't use `data-bs-ride="carousel"` to initialize your carousel, you have to initialize it yourself. **It cannot be used in combination with (redundant and unnecessary) explicit JavaScript initialization of the same carousel.**

 ### Via JavaScript

 Call carousel manually with: